Perceptual Entry / Perceptual Exit

 This is a working research tool developed in parallel with artistic practice.

-It does not propose a finished theory, but a set of operational terms and decision criteria tested through making and viewing, and subject to revision through further practice-based evidence.
+It does not propose a finished theory, but a set of operational terms and decision criteria tested primarily through making.
+Viewing feedback, where used, remains supplementary material rather than psychological or social-scientific data.
+The tool remains subject to revision through further practice-based evidence.

 How to cite